meow-watermelon/arp-stuffing/README.md

 ## Notes and Thoughts

-1. The IP address netmask would be `255.255.255.255` if we don't specify the netmask prefix.
+1. The IP address netmask would be `255.255.255.255` if we don't specify the netmask prefix in `ip` command.

 2. **DO NOT** run ARP Stuffing Server on a host that has networking configuration set up properly already.
 This may cause unpredictable results.
 Remember, ARP Stuffing should be only used for devices that don't have networking configurations.